Quotes to Get You Into the Creative Mood

-I realize this quote isn’t directly about creativity, but art is beauty and I believe Vincent Van Gogh (1853-1890) was a true innovator in the world of art.
+Vincent Van Gogh (1853-1890) was a true innovator in the world of art.
 He did his own thing while suffering from mental health issues.
-You can find beauty everywhere if you are mindful of your surroundings!
+This took an incredible amount of courage and talent!

-Another artist who created while enduring incredible pain was Frida Kahlo (1907-1954).
+Another artist who created despite enduring an incredible amount of physical and emotional pain was Frida Kahlo (1907-1954).
 She survived polio as a young child and was seriously injured in a bus accident at the age of 18.
 Her marriage to Diego Rivera was not a stable relationship, to say the least.
-Frida expressed her physical and emotional pain through her paintings, and is now known as a feminist icon.
+Frida expressed her suffering through her paintings, and is now known as a feminist icon.